 Hyatt Ziva Puerto Vallarta

-Mrs. TT and I agree, we feel like this property is a hidden gem.
+Mrs. TT and I agree we feel like this property is a hidden gem.
 It’s only a matter of time until people realize how great it is.
 The grounds are incredible and so is the food and service.

-The Hyatt Ziva Puerto Vallarta is a family-friendly property, but we didn’t feel like there were an overwhelming number of kids at the resort.
+The Hyatt Ziva Puerto Vallarta is a family-friendly property, but we didn’t feel like there was an overwhelming number of kids at the resort.
 There are several pools and plenty of chair space.
 As you can tell in the photos, it’s got an incredible beach.

 The property is tucked back against a large hill and feels very private, almost more of a boutique hotel.
 All the rooms are ocean facing, and have incredible views.
 Definitely try to snag a higher room if possible.

-The rooms are comfy and have been updated within the last couple years.
+The rooms are comfy and have been updated within the last couple of years.
 I felt the rooms were slightly better at this property than at the Hyatt Zilara Cancun.